shaltielshmid/MinHashSharp/README.md

 ## Custom hash function

-By default, the library uses the [Farmhash function](https://opensource.googleblog.com/2014/03/introducing-farmhash.html) introduced by Google for effeciency.
+By default, the library uses the [Farmhash function](https://opensource.googleblog.com/2014/03/introducing-farmhash.html) introduced by Google for efficiency.
 For more accurate hashes, one can inject a custom hash function into the `MinHash` object.

 For example, if you want to use the C# default string hash function: